simeononsecurity/simeononsecurity.ch/content/articles/what-is-ssh/index.en.md

 Using SSH for remote access offers several benefits, including:

 1. **Security**: SSH uses strong encryption algorithms to secure the communication between the client and the server.
-It ensures that data transmitted over the network cannot be intercepted or tampered with by malicious entities.
+It ensures that data transmitted over the network can't be intercepted or tampered with by malicious entities.

 2. **Authentication**: SSH employs various authentication methods, such as passwords, public key cryptography, and two-factor authentication, to verify the identity of users connecting to remote systems.
 This helps prevent unauthorized access.

 3. **Data Integrity**: SSH ensures the integrity of data transmitted between the client and the server.
 It uses cryptographic hash functions to detect any modifications or tampering during transmission.

-4. **Portability**: SSH is supported by a wide range of operating systems and devices, making it a versatile choice for remote access across different platforms.
+4. **Portability**: SSH is supported by many operating systems and devices, making it a versatile choice for remote access across different platforms.

 5. **Flexibility**: SSH can be used for various purposes, including remote command execution, file transfer, and tunneling of other protocols like FTP and VNC.